thunderenlight/thunderenlight.github.io/_posts/2017-02-02-my-basecamp-app.md

 # How I do stack up

-After evaluation you will find my toolset, whether software or soft skills full and environment rich.
+After evaluation you will find my toolset, whether software, hardware or soft skills full and environment rich.
-As a relatively young programmer easily tweak able and optimized for build and learning.
+As a relatively young programmer I can easily be tweaked, taught ablized and optimized for building and learning.
 With a growth mind set can be said my configuration is easily scriptable and new skills deployed.
 Principled and passionate I will be an awesome app, especially with a footing in an environment that is BaseCamp.
 Basecamp isformative and foundational software, chisels, and organizes organizations?
 I love how it leverages, unifies tasks and team members alike.
 I would like to be apart of this lean green truth making machine!